microsoft/PartnerResources/_docs/Skilling/Security Academy/Other pages/Security Copilot.md

 ## Extend Copilot for Security

 Learn how to grant an MSSP access to your Copilot for Security environment and how to use and create plugins.
 Copilot for Security plugins enhance the platform’s capabilities by acting as connectors, enabling seamless integration with infinite partners and third-parties, allowing for custom functionality.
-To create a plugin, you will need the correct instance URL and API token.
+To first create a plugin, you will need the correct instance URL and API token.

 ### MSSPs